Tearsheet

 AI Analysis | Feedback

-• Natural Gas Distribution: Delivering natural gas directly to residential, commercial, and industrial customers for heating and other uses.
+• Natural Gas Distribution & Storage: Enbridge provides natural gas utility operations and distribution services to residential, commercial, and industrial customers.

 AI Analysis | Feedback